kivy/kivy-ios/docs/proposals/01-pyproject-kivy-spec.md

 > - **Bundle bloat / dev-file leakage.** `app/` is a symlink that Xcode copies wholesale into the `.app`.
 Pointed at the project root, it sweeps in `.git/`, `.venv/`, `tests/`, `__pycache__/`, `pyproject.toml`, and everything else at the root.
 > - **Symlink recursion.** The `<app>-ios/` build output lives at the project root, so `app_dir = "."` would point the copy at a folder that *contains its own build product* — recursively copying `Python.xcframework/`, `pip-deps/`, etc. into the bundle.
 >
 > Putting your code under a subdirectory like `src/` (with `app_dir = "src"`) avoids both: the symlink points only at your source, and the build output stays outside it.
-This also means kivy-ios v3.0 needs no per-file `exclude` mechanism.
+This also means kivy-ios v3.0 needs no per-*file* exclusion mechanism for bundle contents.
 A single-file app simply lives at `src/main.py`.
+(The separate `[tool.kivy.ios].exclude` key prunes unused *packages* from the resolved dependency graph — a different concern; see "Excluding unused transitive dependencies" below.)

 Example layouts: